History of Marines in Timeline

 2018: Formation of Amphibious Rapid Deployment Brigade

-In 2018, the Japan Ground Self-Defense Force formed the Amphibious Rapid Deployment Brigade, the first unit of its kind created since the demilitarisation of Japan after World War II.
+In 2018, the Amphibious Rapid Deployment Brigade was first formed as Japanese marines tasked with offensive amphibious assault to retake islands.
+This was the first unit of its kind created since the demilitarisation of Japan after World War II.

 2019: Proposals for Canadian Arctic Amphibious Capability

-Since 2019, several authors have proposed the creation of a Canadian Arctic amphibious capability in Canadian professional military journals.
+Since 2019, several authors have been proposing and discussing the creation of a Canadian Arctic amphibious capability, including adapting one to three Canadian Army infantry battalions.